To the far left of the screen is a sidebar we called the Left Hand Bar and it displays the PeekTree and UCS Category Browser

 For users who use the Universal Category System you can switch between the PeekTree and the UCS Category Browser using these buttons found at the top of the Left Side Bar

 The UCS category list is an auto-populated list of categories and subcategories using the UCS metadata formatted onto the front of filenames.
-Any files that have a matching UCS category code will have an automatic Catogoty/Sub Category assigned on import (if enabled in options) and will automatically be populated into this category browser.
+Any files that have a matching UCS category code will have an automatic Category/Sub Category assigned on import (if enabled in options) and will automatically be populated into this category browser.
+Additionally, any existing files that have category/subcategory labels that match a UCS label will also be included automatically.

 Tagging Files with UCS